 Overlooking Devil’s Lake!
-Discover with us the itinerary for the hike to Mount Aga.
+Discover with us the itinerary for the hike to Monte Aga.

-You can reach the summit of Mount Aga from both Valtellina and Val Brembana.
+You can reach the summit of Monte Aga from both Valtellina and Val Brembana.
 In this article, we describe the latter option.

 The itinerary starts from Carona, where we park our car.
 We continue on foot along the asphalt road, following the signs for the Longo and Calvi refuge, which will soon lead us to the characteristic village of Pagliari.
 Continuing along the dirt path, we follow the signs for the Longo refuge.
 The road climbs without any particular difficulties, with a sustained but never excessive slope, until we reach the refuge itself.

 From here, we then follow the signs for Devil’s Lake, located just above the refuge.
 Once we reach the shores of the lake, the imposing shape of Monte Aga immediately catches our eye, reflecting in the waters of the lake itself.
 We continue to the left, along the shore of the lake, following the signs for the Cigola pass.

 At the pass, we turn right, approaching the last section of the climb.
 The trail starts along a wide scree with evident markings.
 Given the predominantly north-facing exposure, it is easy to find snow on this section, even in the late season, and crampons could be useful.
 Climbing up the scree, we finally reach the sharp ridge and shortly the summit, where a statue of the Madonna is placed.